kookaburracodes/kookaburra-docs/docs/index.md

 Give us a follow an [Twitter](https://twitter.com/Kookaburracodes) and tweet at us to be moved to the top of the waitlist.

+## Installing custom packages

+You can install custom packages by creating a `requirements.txt` file or a `pyproject.toml` file in the top-most level of your project.
+Kookaburra will automatically install the packages specified in one of these files if they are present in your repository.
+If you include both, only `requirements.txt` will be used.

+For example:

+    your-github-repo/
+        kookaburra.py      # The main file containing your Langchain llm requirements.txt   # A file containing the packages to install

+If you need to specify additional packages like `git` or `cmake` in order to build certain python packages, include those in a file named `apt_install.txt`.
+Kookaburra will automatically install the packages specified in this file if it is present in your repository.
+This happens before any additional python packages are installed.

+For example:

+    your-github-repo/
+        kookaburra.py      # The main file containing your Langchain llm requirements.txt   # A file containing the packages to install apt_install.txt    # A file containing the packages to install with apt

 ## FAQs
 We just went live, so this section is still a WiP!